lpcde: Estimation and Inference for Local Polynomial Conditional Density Estimators: Abstract

 \section{Abstract}

-{ This paper discusses the \code{R} package \pkg{lpcde}, which stands for local polynomial conditional density estimation.
-It implements the kernel-based local polynomial smoothing methods introduced in \citet*{Cattaneo-Chandak-Jansson-Ma_2022_wp} for statistical estimation and inference of conditional distributions, densities, and derivatives thereof.
-The package offers pointwise and integrated mean square error optimal bandwidth selection and associated point estimators, as well as uncertainty quantification based on robust bias correction both pointwise (e.g., confidence intervals) and uniformly (e.g., confidence bands) over evaluation points.
+This paper discusses the \proglang{R} package \pkg{lpcde}, which stands for local polynomial conditional density estimation.
+It implements the kernel-based local polynomial smoothing methods introduced in \cite{Cattaneo-Chandak-Jansson-Ma_2024_Bernoulli} for statistical estimation and inference of conditional distributions, densities, and derivatives thereof.
+The package offers mean square error optimal bandwidth selection and associated point estimators, as well as uncertainty quantification based on robust bias correction both pointwise (e.g., confidence intervals) and uniformly (e.g., confidence bands) over evaluation points.
 The methods implemented are boundary adaptive whenever the data is compactly supported.
-We contrast the functionalities of \pkg{lpcde} with existing \code{R} packages, and showcase its main features using simulated data. }
+The package also implements regularized conditional density estimation methods, ensuring the resulting density estimate is non-negative and integrates to one.
+We contrast the functionalities of \texttt{lpcde} with existing open-source packages for conditional density estimation, and showcase its main features using simulated and real datasets.
+An abbreviated version of this article is published in \cite{Cattaneo-Chandak-Jansson-Ma_2024_JOSS}.